ErpNetDocs/tech/modules/financials/excise/index.md

 Its purpose is to store all of your manufactured and imported products which are registered under the common Excise law.

+It requires a name and special **numbers** for validation, provided by your customs agency.

 ![Excise](pictures/new_tax_warehouses.png)

 > [!NOTE]
-> Tax warehouses require special **codes** provided by your customs agency and are **not** tied to a physical location.
+> Tax warehouses are **not** tied to a physical location.
 They are completely **digital** and you can link them to any or all of your existing warehouses, which unites them under one common environment.

 ## Issue/Receipt transactions

-Owning such a warehouse obligates you to generate **transaction documents** for all movements of all excise products.
+Owning a tax warehouse obligates you to generate **transaction documents** for everything that happens to your excise products.

 By law, these documents must be exported and sent over to the customs office and/or your regional tax-collecting agency.

-**For example:**
+**Example:**

-If a product enters your tax warehouse, a **receipt** transaction needs to be created to reflect the excise tax payment for this operation.
+- If a product enters your tax warehouse, **receipt** transactions need to be created to reflect the excise tax for this operation.

-If the product leaves your tax warehouse either to be sold or moved to another store, generating an **issue** transaction will be necessary.
+- If a product is sold or leaves your tax warehouse for another, generating the respective **issue** transactions will be necessary.

-In these cases, filling out an **electronic administrative document** allows you to report the respective transaction.
-Some of the data will be provided by the customs agency.
-Excise is equipped with other templates and definitions for most day-to-day scenarios.
+When products are imported from or exported to another tax warehouse, the **electronic administrative document (e-AD)** allows you to report each transaction.
+If operations are limited to your tax warehouse, you must fill an **electronic excise tax document (e-ETD)** instead.

 ![Excise](pictures/eead.png)